+HB 587 Reengrossed

-HB 587 Engrossed 2019 Regular Session Marino THE SOT ENGLOSSED 1viu illo
+2019 Regular Session

+Marino

-Abstract: Levies a 15% state tax on the net proceeds of sports wagering and dedicates 1% or \$500,000, whichever is greater, to the Compulsive and Problem Gaming Fund and the remainder of the proceeds to the Early Childhood Education Fund and parish governing authorities.
+Abstract: Levies a 13% state tax on the net proceeds of sports wagering and dedicates 1% of the tax, no more than \$500,000, to the Compulsive and Problem Gaming Fund and the remainder of the proceeds to the Early Childhood Education Fund and parish governing authorities.
 Authorizes certain permits and imposes fees for entities involved in the sports wagering gaming industry.